-- Other points to keep in mind when using seat belts include:
+Other points to keep in mind when using seat belts include:

 - Make sure your child does not tuck the shoulder belt under her arm or behind her back.
-This leaves the upper body unprotected and adds extra slack into the seat belt system, putting your child at risk of severe injury in a crash or with sudden braking.
+This leaves the upper body unprotected and adds extra slack to the seat belt system, putting your child at risk of severe injury in a crash or with sudden braking.

-Common Question About Seat Belts
+Common Question about Seat Belts:

 I've seen products that say they can help make the seat belt fit better.
 Should we get one of these?

-- No one seat is the "best" or "safest."
+No one seat is the "best" or "safest."
 The best seat is the one that fits your child's size, is correctly installed, fits well in your vehicle, and is used properly every time you drive.

-- Don't decide by price alone.
+Don't decide by price alone.
 A higher price does not mean the seat is safer or easier to use.

-- Avoid used seats if you don't know the seat's history.
-Never use a car seat that:
+Avoid used seats if you don't know the seat's history.

 Is too old.
 Look on the label for the date it was made.
 Check with the manufacturer to find out how long it recommends using the seat.

-- Has any visible cracks on it.
+Has any visible cracks on it.

-- Does not have a label with the date of manufacture and model number.
+Does not have a label with the date of manufacture and model number.
 Without these, you cannot check to see if the seat has been recalled.

-- Does not come with instructions.
+Does not come with instructions.
 You need them to know how to use the seat.

-- Is missing parts.
+Is missing parts.
 Used car seats often come without important parts.
 Check with the manufacturer to make sure you can get the right parts.

-- Do not use seats that have been in a moderate or severe crash.
+Do not use seats that have been in a moderate or severe crash.
 Seats that were in a minor crash may still be safe to use, but some car seat manufacturers recommend replacing the seat after any crash, even a minor one.
-The NHTSA considers a crash minor if all of the following are true:
+The NHTSA considers a crash minor if all the following situations are true:

 - The vehicle could be driven away from the crash.